s-aran/experiments/python_docx/README.md

 ## memo

-- The dashed line of the table border style follow the spacing of the dashed lines in terms of tickness.
+- The dashed line of the table border style follow the spacing of the dashed lines in terms of thickness.
-- The default tickness in Word is `sz: 4`
+- The default thickness in Word is `sz: 4`